 At that time the membership of KAEA brainstormed and prioritized issues facing KAEA.
 Those identified fell into five categories: legislation, fiscal, curriculum/assessment, public relations, and professionalism.
 Committees were appointed to research these areas.

-KAEA's endeavors of training Adult Educators has only allowed more and more people to improve their knowledge and the basic skills adults need to successfully carry out their roles as parents, productive citizens, and economically self-sufficient workers in the 21st Century.
+KAEA's endeavors of training Adult Educators has helped instructors enhance their knowledge to give students the basic skills they need to successfully carry out their roles as learners, parents, productive citizens, and economically self-sufficient workers in the 21st Century.

-Through the Accelerating Opportunities for Kansas initiative in 2011 students will continue to have the opportunity to acquire stronger reading, writing, and math skills, as well as enrollment in career pathways in post-secondary education.
+Through the Accelerating Opportunities for Kansas initiative that started in 2011, students will continue to have the opportunity to acquire stronger reading, writing, and math skills, as well as enrollment opportunities in career pathways that lead to viable post-secondary education.